Apurinã language: Morphology

-Facundes' dissertation (2000) explores morphology, a branch of linguistics that is centered on the study of words and focuses primarily on how words are formed, their grammatical structure, composition, and their relationship to other words in the same language.
+Facundes' dissertation (2000) explores the morphology of Apurinã.
 He starts off by introducing the domain of morphology, followed by constructors of a word and makes reference to morphemes, allomorphs, bound and free formatives.
 Facundes' (2000) introduction to morphology is followed by a detailed account of noun morphology where he describes simple, compound, and deverbal nouns.
 In simple nouns, Facundes (2000) refers to underived, simple nouns.
 They have only one root and cannot be further simplified.
 Anãpa for 'dog' is one of his examples (2000: 151).

 Morphemes are one of the constructors explored by Facundes (2000).
 Morphemes are grammatical fragments that are put together to generate one final product, often a word.
 It is the minimal unit of word-building in a language and so cannot be broken down any further (Facundes 2000: 19).
 For example, the word "unbreakable" has of three morphemes: un, break and able.
 'Un' is a prefix preceding the base morpheme, break.
 Finally, 'able' is a suffix, a morpheme following the base morpheme.
 Although the combination of multiple morphemes yields a word with a meaning, individual morphemes do not always have a recognizable meaning.
 For example, the word "touched" can be broken down into two morphemes, "touch", a base morpheme and "ed", an affix for the morpheme base.
 Within morphemes and word-structure, Facundes (2000: 122) mentions that although the meaning of word is not always transparent, there are two separate classes in Apurinã.
 The phonological word allows pauses to occur at the two boundaries of another word.